AnaMMoreira/Election_Analysis/README.md

 ![terminal output image]https://github.com/AnaMMoreira/Election_Analysis/blob/main/analysis/command_line_window.png

-the results were also saved to a text file externally and can be seen within the Analysis folder
+The results were also saved to a text file externally and can be seen within the Analysis folder

 [Election Analysis Results]https://github.com/AnaMMoreira/Election_Analysis/blob/main/analysis/election_analysis.txt

 * How many votes were cast in this congressional election?

-	In the summary it can be observed that a total count of the votes yielded a Total Votes of 369,711.
+	-In the summary it can be observed that a total count of the votes yielded a Total Votes of 369,711.

 * The breakdown of the number of votes and the percentage of total votes for each county in the precinct was as follows;

-	County Votes:
-	Jefferson: 10.5% (38,855)
+ > Jefferson: 10.5% (38,855)
   Denver: 82.8% (306,055)
   Arapahoe: 6.7% (24,801)

 * with the largest county turnout was from Denver's contribution of 306,055 votes representing 82.8 % of the total votes.

-* Each candidate vote breakdown can be summarized as follows.
+* Each candidate vote breakdown can be summarized as follows
+---
 Charles Casper Stockham: 23.0% (85,213)
 Diana DeGette: 73.8% (272,892)
 Raymon Anthony Doane: 3.1% (11,606)
+---
 * The winner of the election was Diana DeGette with 272,892 votes representing 73.8 % of the total votes.

 ## 3. Election Audit Results